What's New

 SEWING KIT you can buy a cheap one or make your own with several colors of thread wrapped around a piece of cardboard, a couple of needles, a needle threader, an extra button, and a couple of safety pins.

-MONEY BELT Keep your money, credit cards, and passport close to you at all times.
+MONEY BELT iconKeep your money, credit cards, and passport close to you at all times.
 Money belts fasten around your waist underneath your clothes.
 I usually wear mine with the pouch in back because that is more comfortable for me.
-Everyday money and coins can be kept in your pocket in a small wallet or coin purse.
+Everyday money and coins can be kept in your pocket in a small wallet or coin purse (this is the kind I carry).
 If you get robbed, you'll only lose that easily accessible cash.
-There are also pouches you can wear on your leg, around your neck, or from your belt.
+There are also pouches you can wear around your neck or from your belt.

-SINK STOPPER Essential for when you are washing your socks and underwear in the sink.
+icon icon SINK STOPPER iconEssential for when you are washing your socks and underwear in the sink.
 Very cheap and takes up very little packing space.
-You can also get this as part of a laundry kit.

 GUIDE BOOK(S) and PHRASE BOOK Everyone needs a guide book to help plan their trip and for everyday information while traveling.
 A phrase book can come in handy when you need to communicate with local people in country you are visiting.